newcomb-luke/kOS-KLinker/README.md

 The Kerbal Linker, or KLinker is a completely custom built linker designed to support development of a compiler toolchain for Kerbal Operating System.
 KLinker links KerbalObject files into KerboScript Machine Code files which can be run inside of kOS.

+To be able to inspect the files that this program consumes and outputs, the tool [kDump](https://github.com/newcomb-luke/KDump) was created.

 This linker will successfully create both executables and shared libraries if supplied compliant KerbalObject files that follow the KerbalObject file format [specification](https://github.com/newcomb-luke/kOS-KLinker/blob/main/docs/KO-file-format.md).
 These KerbalObject files can be created by any assembler or compiler built to emit them, such as the [Kerbal Assembler](https://github.com/newcomb-luke/kOS-KASM).

 ## Features